louthy/language-ext/README.md

 <PackageReference Include="LanguageExt.CodeGen" Version="3.1.24" PrivateAssets="all" />
 ```

-> Obviously, update the `Version` attributes to the appropriate values
+> Obviously, update the `Version` attributes to the appropriate values.
+Also note that you will probably need the latest VS2019+ for this to work.
+Even early versions of VS2019 seem to have problems.

 ## Unity